 Arctic Decals is a small ”one-man-band” waterslide decal producer, with the focus mainly on obscure civil aircraft subjects, mainly from the Northern hemisphere, however exotic subjects from other areas are also produced.

 Because of very small print runs, decals are printed with a laser printer, UV-ink printer or an ALPS printer.
 The process depends on the colours and quantity of the sets required.
 Silk screen printing is used for larger print runs.
-Arctic Decals also produces bespoke 'custom' decals for those who need unique decals.
-It is also possible to order these decals printed in other scales.
+Arctic Decals also produces occasionally bespoke 'custom' decals for those who need unique decals.
+It is also possible to order decals printed in other scales.

 Use the lists/categories to select the items you would like to order, add them in your shopping cart and proceed with the instructions.
 These prices do not include shipping costs.